xrootd/howto/docs/preplib4tape/README.md

 A prelimnary driver here shows how Xrootd interacts with both the HPSS backend and clients who use the Xrootd's Prepare Interface.
-It is intended to be an example to demonstrate the workflow when FTS transfer files in and out of a Tape Endpoint using the ***root*** protocol (also see the discussion on the WLCG Tape REST API at the end).
+It is intended to be an example to demonstrate the workflow when FTS transfer files in and out of a Tape Endpoint using the ***root*** protocol (also see the discussion on the WLCG Tape REST API).
 It is not expected to scale up for production use.

 This demo driver will